What is a Spherical Mirror?

-- Headlights in car: A powerful source of light is kept at the focus point of the concave mirror in a smaller space at the back of the headlight.
-Any light striking the mirror from focus will get reflected parallel to the axis of the concave mirror.
+- Headlights in a car: A powerful source of light is kept at the focus point of the concave mirror in a smaller space at the back of the headlight.
+Any light striking the mirror from the focus will get reflected parallel to the axis of the concave mirror.

-- Shaving mirror: Another use of concave mirror is shaving mirror.
+- Shaving mirror: Another use of concave mirror is a shaving mirror.
 The image formed after the reflections of the concave mirrors is helpful for people while shaving.

 - Dentist’s mirror: The concave mirrors helps the dentist to focus light on the tooth to be examined.

-Uses of convex mirrors:
+Uses of convex mirrors

 - Security mirrors in ATM: Security mirrors are kept near the ATM’s so that the bank customer can check that somebody is behind them or not.

 If you wish to learn more physics concepts with the help of interactive video lessons, download BYJU’S – The Learning App.